TomArcher/technical-blog/content/posts/ptow-sympy-vs-numpy/index.md

 ## Common Pitfalls 😬

-When it comes to math, many developers either rely on Python's built-in floats (assuming they're "good enough") or reach for the numeric library they're most familiar with.
+Let's look at some specific examples.
+When it comes to math, many developers rely on either Python's built-in floats or the numeric library with which they're most familiar.
 Both share the same floating-point limitations.
-Here are three common traps where SymPy can save the day:
+Here are three common scenarios where SymPy is the right tool:

 **Floating-point finance math (rounding errors)** Imagine calculating monthly loan payments.
 With float, small errors accumulate: